 Since there were an unusually high number of deaths determined to not be due to TB in this population, it would be helpful to include the other most common causes of death.

-Unfortunately causes of death that were not due to TB, or related to TB were not recorded in our dataset, so we are unable to add this information.
+Unfortunately causes of death that were not due to TB, or related to TB were not recorded in the Enhanced TB surveillance system, so we are unable to add this information.

 Discussion